-NOVO was contracted to assist in developing a software application for a spinal rod bending system created by NuVasive, Inc., a medical device company specializing in minimally invasive, procedurally integrated spine solutions.
+NOVO was contracted to assist in developing a spinal rod-bending software application for a rod-bending system created by NuVasive, Inc., a medical device company specializing in minimally invasive, procedurally integrated spine solutions.
 The complete rod-bending system for spinal fusion required an intelligent software application to integrate with NuVasive’s existing Integrated Global Alignment™ (iGA) technology platform.

 TECHNICAL CHALLENGES: SPINAL ROD-BENDING AUTOMATION